-There are two main reasons I think it’s best when they/them pronouns are used for me:
+There are two main reasons it’s best when they/them pronouns are used for me:

 - They aren’t dishonest.
 “Her” or “him” just have a strange sort of fakeness when I hear people refer to me with them.
 (Yes, people do think I’m a man sometimes.
 It feels just as weird as it does when people think I’m a woman.)

-- I like the idea of being part of helping the English language evolve to be more accepting and friendly to people like me.
+- I care about helping the English language evolve to be more accepting and friendly to people like me.

 Lots of transgender people change their name as part of their transition.
-I sort of did.
-I changed the spelling of my middle name from Adrienne to Adrien, and have asked people to call me that instead of Laura.
+I changed my name to Adrien.

 We’re part of something bigger